-Process: Fine Art Pigment Prints / Dimensions: Various / Year: 2025
+Process: Fine Art Pigment Prints / Year: 2025 / Edition: 2Ex. + 1HS.

-The Anti-Series Theory
+The Anti-Series Theory:

 1. Three Phase Distribution Transformator / 50x38 cm